1957 Defence White Paper: Reduction in manned aircraft projects

-Aircraft industry reorganization
+Aircraft industry reorganisation

 The paper stated that the aircraft industry should re-organise, with a number of smaller companies becoming a few larger ones.
 It was made clear that new contracts would only be given to such merged firms, including the only new aircraft project, which would become the TSR-2.

 Under pressure, in 1960 English Electric, Bristol Aeroplane Company and Vickers-Armstrong merged to form the British Aircraft Corporation, or BAC.
 Hunting Aircraft soon joined the BAC group.
 In the same year, de Havilland, Blackburn Aircraft and Folland merged into Hawker Siddeley, which had already consisted of Armstrong Whitworth, Avro, Gloster and Hawker since 1935.
 Westland Aircraft took over all the helicopter manufacturers, including Saunders-Roe, Fairey Aviation and Bristol's helicopter work.
 Saunders-Roe's hovercraft work was spun off and merged with Vickers Supermarine as the British Hovercraft Corporation.

 Very few companies were left independent after this wave of mergers, leaving only Handley Page as a major independent, along with the smaller companies like Auster, Boulton Paul, Miles Aircraft, Scottish Aviation and Short Brothers.
 Most of these disappeared by the 1970s, having merged into the British Aerospace conglomerate.
 Scottish Aviation remained independent until 1977 and Shorts was purchased by Bombardier in 1989.

 Engine companies were likewise "encouraged" to merge.
 In 1959 Armstrong Siddeley and Bristol's engine division merged to become Bristol Siddeley, but were shortly purchased by Rolls-Royce in 1966, leaving RR as the only major British aircraft engine manufacturer.